zeitspace/zeitbook-frontend/steps/02-service-worker.md

 ## Create a service worker to cache your application's resources

-Open the file at `assets/service-worker.js`, then insert the following code:
+Add the following code to `assets/service-worker.js`:

 ```javascript
 const CACHE_NAME = 'zeitbook-cache-v1';